| || |

 - Gordon Gekko, Wall Street, 1987

-He is responsible for post-click content delivery for the Location Point Advertising platform, which delivers location-aware ads to users of maps, apps, and mobile web sites.
+He was responsible for post-click content delivery for the Location Point Advertising platform, which delivers location-aware ads to users of maps, apps, and mobile web sites.
 The core platform is based on Acuity Mobile's technology which was acquired by NAVTEQ, a division of Nokia in September, 2009.
 The patented Embedded Mobile Advertising Platform (EMAP) enables the delivery of targeted content - advertisements, coupons, offers, news, etc. - directly to any mobile device based on the end-user's interests and location.
 The platform delivers content across all major mobile ecosystems including iOS, Android, Symbian, Windows Phone, Blackberry and the mobile web.

 Prior to the acquisition by Nokia, Eric was the Vice President of Engineering for Acuity Mobile where he led the development and implementation of mobile marketing solutions.
 Acuity Mobile's patented Embedded Mobile Advertising Platform (EMAP) is the only mobile marketing solution that delivers Spot Relevance(tm) - the ability to target content delivery to the right person, at the right time, in the right location.
 Acuity also excelled in targeted SMS delivery and campaign management for a number of large international brands.